 Sub-Region Planning Tables Expression of Interest (EOI) - NEW!
 Posted August 16, 2017

 The Central East Local Health Integration Network (Central East LHIN) is seeking health system stakeholders - patients, caregivers, Indigenous representatives, Francophone representatives, New Immigrant representatives, Primary Care (Physicians, Nurse Practitioners), Specialist Physicians, Hospital sector representatives, Public Health Unit representatives, Municipal Services representatives, Home and Community Care services director representatives, Community Support Services sector representatives, Long-Term Care Homes sector representatives and Mental Health and Addictions sector representatives - to participate in Sub-region Planning Tables.
-We encourage individuals within the Central East LHIN’s geographic region to complete and submit this Expression of Interest for consideration as a member of the Central East LHIN Sub-region Planning Tables.
+For more information click here.

 Sub-Regions in the Central East LHIN